nbrg-ppcu/PhaStyle/README.md

 ProkBERT PhaStyle is a genomic language model based solution for phage lifestyle prediction.
 It classifies phages as either **virulent** or **temperate** directly from nucleotide sequences, providing a fast, efficient, and accurate alternative to traditional database-based approaches.

+## TLDR
+For start you can try the PhaStyle in google colab notebook:

 ## Table of Contents